wheevu/yt-harvester/README.md

 # YouTube Harvester 🎬
 (First open-source project 🤞🏻, I don't really know if someone has made a tool like this before.
 Alas, here we are...)

-A scrappy little Python tool that pulls YouTube videos apart and hands you the **good stuff** — transcripts, comments, metadata — in clean, readable files.
-Built because I wanted it.
-Sharing because maybe you do too. 😌
+I built this scrappy little Python tool to do the grunt work.
+It pulls YouTube videos apart and hands you the **good stuff** — transcripts, comments, metadata — in clean, readable files.
+I built it for personal use, but I'm sharing it here because maybe someone might need it too. 😌

+## The Why Behind It 🤔
+This whole thing started during a late-night development research rabbit hole.
+I knew the gold wasn't just in the Youtube videos, but also buried in the comment threads— real discussions, raw feedback, unfiltered ideas.
+And manually copying everything would have been a nightmare.

+While this tool is simple, it's the first step in a bigger picture.
+My goal was to compile and catalog insights from my research.
+Once I have enough info in a clean text format, I can start feeding it into other tools to connect dots and find patterns that weren't obvious before.

+yt-harvester is the data collection engine for that bigger mission.
+It turns messy web pages into neat, analyzable data.

 ## What It Does 🔧